- 1 Top 6 Stage Pianos

 With brand new electric and acoustic piano sounds, there have been some great improvements on previous models.
 You can also benefit form the high quality sampled organ voices and drawbar positions.
 In addition, you could even add a vintage sound to your music by applying the rotary speaker effect.

-No matter what the situation is, the Kawai MP6 Professional Stage Piano can offer advanced performance features including split keyboard.
+No matter what the situation is, the Kawai MP6 Professional Stage Piano can offer advanced performance features including a split keyboard.
 The split keyboard feature that comes with this piano offers you the chance to split the keyboard into 4 separate zones.
 Each zone can be programmed to use a different sound or to even play a MIDI device.

 A plenty of internal memory is included with this piano so that you can save up to 256 programs in the internal memory slots.
 It is also possible to store more programs onto a USB flash drive if you need more memory space.
 Storing your programs to use later will allow you to easily recall your previous settings so that you can save time when you are performing in future.